 What is an Environmental Justice Population?

-In Massachusetts, a neighborhood is defined as an Environmental Justice population if any of the following are true:
+In Massachusetts, a neighborhood is defined as an Environmental Justice population if one or more of the following four criteria are true:

 - the annual median household income is not more than 65 per cent of the statewide annual median household income;